-In addition to air temperature, precipitation is a key climate-system variable.
-Figure 3a displays the 30-year average annual solid precipitation for each grid cell.
-The areas with dry, continental climates typically have annual water-equivalent precipitation totals of 10 to 30 cm, while maritime, coastal climates can have annual solid precipitation amounts in excess of 75 cm.
-The linear trends in solid precipitation are plotted in Fig. 3b.
-Again, considerable spatial variability, and both positive and negative trends are found (Fig. 3c and d).
-When averaged over the simulation domain, the solid precipitation linear trend almost goes to zero (-0.02 cm decade-1), while the region minimum (-3.03) and maximum (8.00) are of considerably greater magnitudes (Table 1).
-Negative solid precipitation trends covered 64% of the domain (Table 1).
+In addition to air temperature, precipitation is a key climate system variable.
+Figure 5a displays the 30-yraverage annual solid precipitation for each grid cell.
+The areas with dry, continental climates typically have annual water-equivalent precipitation totals of 10-30 cm, while maritime, coastal climates can have annual solid precipitation amounts in excess of 75 cm.
+The linear trends in solid precipitation are plotted in Fig. 5b.
+Again, considerable spatial variability, and both positive and negative trends are found (Figs. 5b-d).
+When averaged over the simulation domain, the solid precipitation linear trend almost goes to 0 (-0.02 cm decade-1; not statistically significant), while the region minimum $(-3.03 \text{ cm decade}^{-1}; p < 0.01)$ and maximum (8.00 cm decade-1; p < 0.01) were of considerably greater magnitudes (Table 1).
+Negative solid precipitation trends covered 64% of the domain (Fig. 5b; Table 1).
+The fraction of annual precipitation falling as snow, and the associated trends, are shown in Fig. 6 and Table 1.
+Averaged over the temporal and spatial domains (Fig. 6a), 47% of the precipitation fell as snow.
+The domain averaged linear trend was -0.78% decade-1 (p < 0.01), with a regional minimum of -5.41% decade-1 (p < 0.01) and a regional maximum of 2.53% decade-1 (p < 0.10; Table 1).
+The higher latitudes of the simulation domain showed a clear and widespread decrease in the amount of snowfall relative to total yearly precipitation (Fig. 6b).